Here’s The Difficult Truth About Our Love Of Manicures

 Rani encourages us to continue to enjoy our manicures but advises doing our bit for the planet by speaking up.
 A properly trained, qualified and insured nail technician should have no issue talking about their ethics or environmental footprint.
 Liza Smith, deputy chair of the Federation of Nail Professionals, sets a precedent when it comes to sustainability.
 "My salon uses the Green Salon Collective to have a full recycling system, and nothing goes to landfill," Liza tells R29.
 "We separate the cotton wool from the squares of foil after wrapping up nails to soak off gel polish.
 The foil goes into our metal recycling bin, while any cotton wool and pieces of gel polish go into our general waste bin that is taken by a specialist company, which converts that waste into energy.
 Empty gel and varnish glass bottles are recycled separately, too."
 Ami also suggests salons should think about investing in reusable bamboo cotton pads as well as reusable nail files, which can be disinfected after each client.

-Recent research published by the British Beauty Council suggests that nail salons have seen an increase in numbers of 29.4% since 2017, making nails the third-best performing sector in the hair and beauty industry.
+Recent research published by the British Beauty Council suggests that nail salons have seen an increase in numbers of 29.4% since 2017.
 It’s true that nail salons are by no means the only contributors to increasing beauty waste.
 But with the industry predicted to grow even more rapidly, it has never been more important to keep the conversation about nails and sustainability going strong.